S&P/TSX composite down in early trading

-TORONTO — Canada's main stock index fell in early trading, weighed down by losses in the financial sector, while the loonie climbed higher against the U.S. dollar.
+TORONTO — Canada's main stock index was down in early trading, while U.S. stock markets were mixed.

-The October crude contract was up 26 cents at US$43.23 per barrel and the October natural gas contract was down 12 cents at US$2.53 per mmBTU.
+The October crude contract was down 98 cents at US$40.53 per barrel and the October natural gas contract was up six cents at US$2.55 per mmBTU.

-The December gold contract was up 90 cents at US$1,975.80 an ounce and the December copper contract was up three cents at US$3.05 a pound.
+The December gold contract was up US$1.90 at US$1,946.60 an ounce and the December copper contract was down two cents at US$3.00 a pound.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)